ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 As mentioned previously, one of the advantages of using branches is working on different features in parallel.
-You may have already spotted the typo in `ingredients.txt` but let's say that we've only just seen it in the midst of our work on the `experiment` branch.
+You may have already spotted the typo in `ingredients.md` but let's say that we've only just seen it in the midst of our work on the `experiment` branch.
 We could correct the typo with a new commit in `experiment` but it doesn't fit in very well here - if we decide to discard our experiment then we also lose the correction.
 Instead it makes much more